-7.0.1 Following the Scoping Report consultation the Council will now use the amended Sustainability Appraisal Framework to undertake the remainder of the Sustainability Appraisal process.
-This consists of the following stages:
+- 7.0.1 Following the Scoping Report consultation the Council will now use the amended Sustainability Appraisal Framework to undertake the remainder of the Sustainability Appraisal process.
+This consists of the following stages: - Stage B Developing and refining options and assessing effects - Stage C Preparing the Sustainability Appraisal Report - Stage D Consulting on the Submission of the South Derbyshire Local Plan Part 2 and Sustainability Appraisal Report - Stage E Monitoring the significant effects of implementing the Local Plan Part 2

-Stage B Stage C Developing and refining options and assessing effects Preparing the Sustainability Appraisal Report Consulting on the Submission of the South Derbyshire Local Plan Part 2 and Sustainability Appraisal Report Stage E Monitoring the significant effects of implementing the Local Plan Part 2
+FIGURE 2: THE NEXT STEPS

-FIGUR RE 2: THE NEXT STEPS B: Developing and refining options and assessing effects B1 Testing the Core Strategy Development Plan Document objectives B2 against the Sustainability Appraisal framework. В3 Developing the Plan options.
+Stage B: Developing and refining options and assessing effects B1 Testing the Part 2 Local Plan Development Plan Document objectives B2 against the Sustainability Appraisal framework.
+B 3 Developing the Plan options.
 B4 Predicting the effects of the Plan.
 B5 Evaluating the effects of the Plan.
-Considering ways of mitigating adverse effects and maximising beneficial effects. В6 Proposing measures to monitor the significant effects of implementing the Plan.
-Stage C: Preparing the Sustainability Appraisal Report C1 Preparing the Sustainability Appraisal Report.
-D: Consulting on the submission of the Core Strategy Development Plan D Occument and Sustainability Appraisal Report D1 Public participation on the Submission of the Plan and the Sustainability Appraisal Report.
+Considering ways of mitigating adverse effects and maximising beneficial effects.
+B6 Proposing measures to monitor the significant effects of implementing the Plan.
+Stage Stage C: Preparing the Sustainability Appraisal Report C1 Preparing the Sustainability Appraisal Report.
+Stage D: Consulting on the submission of the Part 2 Plan Development Plan Document and Sustainability Appraisal Report D1 Public participation on the Submission of the Plan and the Sustainability Appraisal Report.
 D2(i) Appraising significant changes.
 D2(ii) Appraising significant changes resulting from representations.
-D3 Making decisions and providing information Stage E: Monitoring the significant effects of implementing the Core Strategy Development Plan Document E1 Finalising aims and methods for monitoring.
+D3 Making decisions and providing information Stage E: Monitoring the significant effects of implementing the Part 2 Plan Development Plan Document E1 Finalising aims and methods for monitoring.
 E2 Responding to adverse effects.

 7.0.2 During Stage B (developing and refining options and assessing effects) the objectives of the Plan will be tested against the SA Framework, to determine their performance in sustainability terms.
-In addition this stage of the Sustainability Appraisal process will also allow the Authority to review all identified broad strategic options for growth together with the Councils preferred site allocations in order to gauge their 'sustainability'.
+In addition this stage of the Sustainability Appraisal process will also allow the Authority to review any options for growth (which have not already been considered through the Part 1 Local Plan) together with the Councils preferred site allocations in order to gauge their 'sustainability'.
 Once this is done the results of this assessment will be used by the Council to help us determine which options should be carried forward into the Submission Plan.